Only the greatest pitchers in Major League history have reached 3,000 strikeouts.

 Prior to Sabathia, Smoltz had been the most recent member to join.
 He reached the mark when he struck out Felipe Lopez on April 22, 2008, during his final year in Atlanta.
 Smoltz is the Braves' all-time leader in strikeouts -- 3,011 of his 3,084 career K's came with the franchise he spent two full decades with.
 He struck out a career-best and Major League-leading 276 batters in his Cy Young Award-winning 1996 campaign, and also led the NL in '92 with 215 K's.

 Verlander had one last shot to join the 3,000-strikeout club before the 2019 season ended.
 He got there easily.
 Verlander entered his final start of the year needing six strikeouts to reach 3,000 … and he recorded the milestone K in the fourth inning, striking out the Angels' Kole Calhoun.
 In a weird twist, Calhoun actually reached base on the play, as the strikeout came on a wild pitch in the dirt.
-Verlander set a new personal single-season best in strikeouts in the process, passing his previous high of 290 (set last year) en route to 3,000.
+Verlander set a new personal single-season best in strikeouts in the process, passing his previous high of 290 (set in 2018) and finishing with an even 300.

 David Adler is a reporter and researcher for MLB.com based in New York.
 Follow him on Twitter at @_dadler.